Jan 27, 2016

-Owning the Process
+Owning the sales enablement process

 It’s important to first understand the key players in the process that you want to evaluate and improve, in particular, the process owner and the outcome owner.

 The process owner in sales enablement is almost invariably you, the sales enablement leader.
 You have an overriding responsibility to ensure that the process fits within your company’s policies, existing processes, and meets its objectives.
-Looking at the entire end to end sales enablement process across a rep’s lifeline (from onboarding, ensuring consistent messaging, field communication etc), you understand what capabilities and tools are available and required to enable reps at each stage.
+Looking at the entire end-to-end sales enablement process across a rep’s lifeline (from onboarding, ensuring consistent messaging, field communication, etc.), you understand what capabilities and tools are available and required to enable reps at each stage.
 Essentially you are the process champion.

 However, the process owner doesn’t always own the outcomes of their process.
 For example, sales managers may be responsible for win rates, but it’s you who helps them achieve this.
 To an outcome owner, the process is just a means to an end.

-This distinction is important when considering a continuous improvement.
-While identifying the required outcomes for the process are part of the process owner’s role, you are merely facilitators to achieve the end of an objective. your evaluation process needs to look at a broad range of factors that may impact that outcome, focusing on improving the actual process, not just zeroing in on the outcomes.
+This distinction is important when considering continuous improvement.
+While identifying the required outcomes for the process is part of the process owner’s role, you are merely facilitators to achieve the end of an objective. your evaluation process needs to look at a broad range of factors that may impact that outcome, focusing on improving the actual process, not just zeroing in on the outcomes.

-Making time for Evaluation
+Making time for evaluation